 PART 03: Food Thickening Agents in Jelly

-3.1 and Their Gelling Principles
+3.1 Types of Thickeners for Jelly Production and Their Gelling Principles

 Carrageenan is one of the most commonly used gelling agents in jelly production.
 It is a natural algal polysaccharide extracted from the cell wall of red algae.